JimmySticks2001/autoDig/README.md

 the miner.

-If you have adjusted the fields to your liking while the program is running, go to the menu under Utilitied and select "Set defaults".
+If you have adjusted the fields to your liking while the program is running, go to the menu under Utilities and select "Set defaults".
 This will write all of the fields to the config file and your program will start up with these settings.